A good mission statement can put you above your competitors. Especially if you have the belief and courage to fulfil the promise you declare.

 If you want to create consistency and trust, it’s imperative that you align your content to your mission statement.

-There must be a connection between these two parts of your identity before you can expect to build a true connection between you and the customer.
+And there must be a connection between these two parts of your identity.
+Especially before you can expect to build a true connection between you and the customer.

 Align your content marketing plan to your mission

-Once you’ve got everything out on the table and can clearly see where your content marketing aligns with your mission statement, you can then spot where there are gaps or contradictions and re-purpose your content marketing plan around your new statement.
+So, you’ve got everything out on the table and can clearly see where your content marketing aligns with your mission statement.
+Now you can spot gaps or contradictions and re-purpose your content marketing plan around your new statement.

 This process will provide you with that all-important consistency your customers and clients need.

-You can then rest assured that all the content you have and will create in the future should always be consistent with the set direction you want your business to go.
+You can then rest assured that all the content you have and will create in the future should always be consistent.
+Not just in style or tone but with the set direction you want your business to go.

 Find your true north with a great mission statement!